The History Of Gustavian Furniture

 Gustav saw the best of French design ideas and used them to adapt the furniture seen in the palace.
 Following his lead, we can now take the best, most accessible elements of the Gustavian style and use them in modern design.

-My first experiment with Gustavian decor was to adapt a rather shabby, boring sideboard that had sat unloved in the corner of the living room.
-The first step with recreating this look is the color.
+My first experiment with Gustavian decor was to adopt a rather shabby, boring sideboard that had sat unloved in the corner of the living room.
+The first step in recreating this look is the color.
 Gustavian furniture is dominated by whites, creams and soft gray tones with what you might call a distressed look to the paintwork.

 Chances are you have already worked like this in some “shabby-chic” phase so simply take the same dry brushing technique and apply a coat of white paint to the wood so that the grain comes through.
 From there, it is up to you how far you go with the theme.

 Do you stick with the country style and keep it informal and rustic, or do you add some extra touches for a bit more class?
 Gilt, reflective surfaces, and clear light fixtures will brighten up the room further.

 It all depends on how much work you are willing to do and how you want your furniture to look.
 The great thing about this style is that it is open to interpretation, and we can all end up with different pieces of furniture.
 Anyone can bring this style into a home.

 The more avid woodworkers among you may decide to build a Gustavian model from scratch, or you may stick to a simple paint job and some new upholstery.
 Be warned.
 There are many directions to take and, once your first piece is completed, you could well be faced with that unbeatable urge to redesign the whole room.